OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadHydroBase/ReadHydroBase.md

     the read period and time series period is internally set to span full irrigation years and is then set to the requested period after filling with the carry forward algorithm.
     **The default behavior is the same as the [`ReadColoradoHydroBaseRest`](../ReadColoradoHydroBaseRest/ReadColoradoHydroBaseRest.md) command.**

+    Prior to HydroBase version 20251130, the `vw_CDSS_AnnualAmt` view used `0.0` for missing monthly diversion records and consequently the fill carry forward algorithm was not effective.
+    The 20251130 version of the database and TSTool version 15.2.0 ensure that diversion record time series read from HydroBase and web services are consistent.

 3. If `FillUsingDivComments=True` (default is `False`), daily, monthly, and yearly `DivTotal`, `RelTotal`, and `DivClass` time series are filled using annual irrigation year (November-October) diversion comments, which indicate when irritation years should be treated as additional zero values.